eProsima/fastdds-visualizer-plugin/docs/rst/user_manual/configuration.rst

 -------------

 There is a filter in the upper right corner of the tab that allows to filter topics by name.
-Writing plain text in there will hide those topics that do not contain such text in their names.
+Writing plain text in this text box will hide those topics that do not contain such text in their names.
-Be aware that those topics that are hidden will still be selected, if they were before filtering.
+Be aware that those topics selected before filtering applies will still be selected even if hidden.

 .. figure:: /rst/figures/configuration_topic_selector_filter.png